INCF/nineml-python/doc/source/contributing.rst

 Making a release
 ================

 To make a release of NineML requires you to have permissions to upload Python NineML packages to the `Python Package Index`_ and the INCF Software Center.
 If you are interested in becoming release manager for Python NineML, please contact us via the `mailing list`_.

 When you think a release is ready, run through the following checklist one last time:

     * do all the tests pass?
 This means running :command:`nosetests` and :command:`make doctest` as described above.
-You should do this on at least two Linux systems -- one a very recent version and one at least a year old, and on at least one version of Mac OS X.
+You should do this on at least two Linux systems -- one a very recent version and one at least a year old, and on at least one version of macOS.
     * does the documentation build without errors?
 You should then at least skim the generated HTML pages to check for obvious problems.
-    * have you updated the version numbers in :file:`setup.py`, :file:`__init__.py`, :file:`doc/source/conf.py` and :file:`doc/source/installation.rst`?
+    * have you updated the version numbers in :file:`setup.py`, :file:`__init__.py`, :file:`doc/source/conf.py` and
+      :file:`doc/source/installation.rst`?
     * have you written release notes and added them to the documentation?

 Once you've confirmed all the above, create a source package using::